 A confident individual with a clear sense of a place they are going can inspire and motivate people.

 “Leadership is the capacity to translate vision into reality.”

 Leadership qualities can be a big asset when it comes to event management.
 Being the chief decision maker and the one that calls the shots requires a measure of confidence and self-belief.
 As an effective leader, those around you will feed off their energy, which makes it easier to work as a team towards a common goal.

 Leadership skills are essential in such a position and are often what separates the best companies from the rest.

 Communication, in essence, is a give and take action.

+When you are an event manager, you are shouldered with the leadership of the whole event.
 You have a team, clientele, resources, uniform vision and a mission to deliver.
 You are expected to sift through all that has been asked of you from your clients until a clear vision has been painted.